luisarizmendi/rhem-demo/docs/04-demo-script.md

 1. **Log into the Microshift VM**
    - Turn on the `microshift` VM and wait until QR appears in the VM console.
    - SSH into the VM with `admin / redhat` (if you didn't change defaults)
-   - Run the following command to check all PODs runnin in Microshift: `watch oc get pod -A`
+   - Run the following command to check all PODs runnin in Microshift: `sudo watch oc get pod -A`
    - Keep the output visible while you go through the next steps.
-   - Open a new SSH console and add your pull-secret: `vi /etc/crio/openshift-pull-secret`
+   - Open a new SSH console and add your pull-secret: `sudo vi /etc/crio/openshift-pull-secret`.
+You might want to have all PODs in "Running" state.

 **Note:** The pull secret was not included [in the image](https://github.com/luisarizmendi/rhem-demo/blob/main/devices/microshift/files/etc/crio/openshift-pull-secret) or [in the fleet configuration](https://github.com/luisarizmendi/rhem-demo/blob/main/rhem/fleets/microshift.yaml) because the GitHub repo is public and there is no secret store configured for it, but the appropiate security measures you won't need this manual step.

 2. **Accept enrollment request**:
    - Open RHEM UI in ACM and open the enrollment request.
    - Assign the `microshift` fleet by adding the label `fleet=microshift` and accept the enrollment
-   - Check changes in the `watch` command output, you will see how Advance Cluster Management components are added to Microshift.
+   - Check changes in the `watch` command output, you will see how Advance Cluster Management components under `open-cluster-management-agent` namespace are added to Microshift.
    - **Wait time**: ~3 minutes for green status checks.
 You can use this time to explain the different ways ACM can manage k8s applications and clusters.

 3. **Assign labels to Microshift and add it to ClusterSet**: